 Canada by Design team member Lindsay skiing in Jasper

-Ski the Rocky Mountains and Whistler
+Ski the Rocky Mountains

-The Go-To: Ski Safari with Rockies and Whistler
+The Go-To: Canadian Rockies Ski Safari

 Travel Expert Tip: Save yourself the trouble of lugging around extra equipment and instead rent your gear while you're here!
 We make things really easy for families by including ski school, lift passes, rentals and non-ski activities.
 On this trip there's something for everyone!